-- Support your child(ren) when/if they ask about the school shooting.
+- Support your child(ren) when/if they ask about any school shooting.
 You can refer them to school counselor(s), and you may also find more strategies to support them at Tips for Parents and Staff for Student Resources.

 - Be aware of the Early Warning Signs for Violence and remind other parents to notify administration or school counselor(s) if anyone sees a warning sign, from this linked resource by California Department of Education.